sarwar-sakib/xcur2win.ipynb/README.md

   - Search for “mouse settings” → “Additional mouse options” → “Pointers” tab.
 - Select your new cursor scheme from the dropdown, or manually assign each cursor.
 - Click **Apply** and enjoy your new cursors!

-> 💡 **No command line, no Python installation, no fuss.** Just a browser and a few clicks.

 ---